Musa-Azeem/IPC-String-Search/README.md

 The `inc` folder contains all headers for the classes

-The `src` folder contains all source code, as well as the main methods for server and client
+The `src` folder contains all source code

 ## Objects